 The Top 6 DFM Problems That Affect Every PCB Design

-As a PCB you have to manage a variety of different requirements and expectations.
+As a PCB Designer, you have to manage a variety of different requirements and expectations.
 There are electrical, functional, and mechanical aspects to consider.
 In addition, the PCB layout has to be produced in a timely manner, with the best possible quality, at the lowest possible cost.
 And through all of these requirements, you also need to factor in DFM (Design for Manufacturability).
-It’s a big part of the PCB design process, and one which can frequently cause problems if not done properly.
+It’s a big part of the PCB design process and one which can frequently cause problems if not done properly.
 Let’s look at the 3 DFM issues in PCB Designs.

 Common DFM Problems in Your PCB Layout

 It's easy to find security in your CAD tools, but your CAD tools may allow you to create DFM problems that may not be easily solved.
-Even though your board passes all electrical rule checks and is electrically correct, it may not be manufacturable.
+Even though your circuit board passes all electrical rule checks and is electrically correct, it may not be manufacturable.
 Why does this occur?
-Shouldn't your PCB design tools help you create a circuit board layout that is electrically function and manufacturable at high volume?
+Shouldn't your PCB design tools help you create a circuit board layout that is electrically functional and manufacturable at high volume?

 Your PCB layout can get very complicated and can hide many DFM issues if you don't know what to watch for.
 Some of these DFM problems create problems with assembly, electrical testing, or fabrication, but all of these can be overcome if you know more about the manufacturing process.
 To learn more about the manufacturing process in general, take a look at this article on the Altium PCB Design Blog.
 If you're ready to learn more about what your manufacturer looks for during a design review, here are some of the most common DFM problems they will try to spot in any PCB layout: